kamir/kstreams-perf-test/README.md

 # Summary

-This project helps you to prepare a test setup which includes:
+This project helps you to prepare a test  for KStreams applications which includes:
 + Confluent platform CLI
 + a Confluent cluster (localy, using docker-compose, using Confluent cloud)
 + metrics exporter and Grafana dashboards